 I am a board certified child, adolescent and adult psychiatrist.
-I received my B.A. from Wesleyan University, my M.D. from the Mount Sinai School of Medicine, and did my adult psychiatry residency and child and adolescent fellowship at the University of California, San Francisco.
-I am a clinical professor of Psychiatry at UCSF, and am affiliated with SFCP, the San Francisco Center for Psychoanalysis.
-I practice in San Francisco.
+I received my B.A. in Religious Studies from Wesleyan University, my M.D. from the Humanities and Medicine Program at the Mount Sinai School of Medicine, and did my adult psychiatry residency and child and adolescent fellowship at the University of California, San Francisco.
+I completed my training to be a psychoanalyst at the San Francisco Center for Psychoanalysis (SFCP), where I am now a part of the teaching faculty.
+I am a clinical professor of psychiatry at UCSF, and practice in San Francisco.

 My practice is open to people of all ages, with a focus on wellness and the achievement of personal goals.
 Treatment is always tailored to the whole person.
 I primarily use psychotherapy and psychoanalysis to treat people who have mood, anxiety and attention difficulties.
 I think deeply about medical disorders that might contribute to emotional difficulties, and can prescribe psychiatric medications if and when we both agree that they seem like they might play a useful role in addressing your suffering.
 Some people come to me when they feel they have been over-prescribed psychiatric medications and are seeking assistance with deprescribing.
 Others simply want to know when and if they can end a course of psychiatric medication treatment.
 Through close monitoring and the robust use of psychotherapy as a primary intervention, we can work towards getting to the root of the problem with fewer or no psychiatric medicines, or simply the confidence that any psychiatric medicines being used are appropriate.
 Whatever the way, I seek to provide treatments that are thoughtful, precise and collaborative.